Women typically make up less than 30% of finishers in ultramarathons. How has women’s participation in ultrarunning changed over the past 50 years?

 British women’s success at IAU 100km World Championships

-British women have been very successful at the IAU 100km World Championships, taking seven gold medals, two silvers and six bronzes.
+British women have been very successful at the IAU 100km World Championships, taking seven gold medals, two silvers and seven bronzes.
 They stand second in the medals table behind Russia who have won 19 medals.
-GB have won the team competition twice, placed second three...
+GB have won the team competition twice, placed second...